alexirpan/alexirpan.github.io/webcomic-reviews.markdown

 that rewards incredibly deep analysis of its setting.
-It takes a while to get through the slow starting acts, but eventually you'll catch yourself asking questions about stable time loops, the rules governing resurrection, and the incredibly blurry fourth wall.
+It takes a while to get through the slow starting acts, but eventually you'll catch yourself asking questions about stable time loops, the rules governing resurrection, and whether the fourth wall can exist if it's a physical object in the comic.
-With static images, animated gifs, Flash animations, and interactive game segments, *Homestuck* is the one comic that relies on the Internet to work.
+With static images, animated gifs, Flash animations, and interactive game segments, *Homestuck* is the one webcomic that could only work as a webcomic.

 **The Adventures of Dr. McNinja**, by Chris Hastings